mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/21.newsletter/default.en.md

 #  last_modified: true
 ---

-The Mailbeez Newsletter module represents a completely new approach to an integrated eCommerce newsletter module, offering store owners exciting Mailbeez enhancements, and the ability to create personalized, intelligent email campaigns right from the store admin area.
+The Mailbeez Newsletter module represents a completely new approach to an integrated eCommerce newsletter function, offering store owners exciting new enhancements, and the ability to create personalized, intelligent email campaigns right from the shopping-cart's admin area.

 [plugin:content-inject](/content_blocks/pro_responsive_template)

-Sending an email newsletter from a vanilla install of any OScommerce variant system is a very unappetizing task, which is why there has, in recent years, been a proliferation of 3rd party email newsletter subscribers who have provided the tools most merchants wished their eCommerce store could provide.
-However, with the introduction of the Mailbeez Newsletter module, store owners finally have the tools to create email campaigns from their admin areas; campaigns that lack nothing in comparison to the offerings of feature rich 3rd party systems.
+Sending an email newsletter from a standard install of any system variant of OScommerce is a very unappetizing task, which is why there has, in recent years, been a proliferation of 3rd party email newsletter subscribers who have provided the tools that most merchants wished their online shopping-cart system could provide.
+With the introduction of the Mailbeez Newsletter module, store owners finally have the tools to create email campaigns directly from their admin panel; campaigns that match those of feature rich 3rd party systems.

-As a seamless integrated module the MailBeez Newsletter Advanced Module has direct access to customers and their newsletter subscription setting.
-That allows your to e.g. send a newsletter campaign to all your subscribed customers without exporting or importing any data!
+As a seamless integrated module, the MailBeez Newsletter Advanced Module has direct access to your customer's newsletter subscription setting.
+This allows you to send a newsletter campaign to all your subscribed customers without exporting or importing any data!

 [plugin:youtube](https://www.youtube.com/watch?v=Azs3fV7MD60)

-The process of creating and editing newsletter is very easy: the intuitive visual editor allows you to create professional newsletters, which will show up best possible across different email clients.
+The process of creating and editing a newsletter is very easy: the intuitive visual editor allows you to create professional newsletters that display in the best possible manner across different email clients.
 In combination with the [Responsive Template Manager](/documentation/configbeez/config_tmplmngr/) you will also be able to create mobil-friendly responsive newsletters which will look great e.g. on your customers iPhone.

 #### Free choice of Email-Server

-The open and conversion rates of your bulk mailings are strongly depending on the sending email server.
-MailBeez allows you to either send the generated emails through your store-servers email function, a SMTP Server of your choice or the certfied email servers of our partner Newsletter2Go.
+The open and conversion rates of your bulk mailings are strongly dependent on the sending email server.
+MailBeez allows you to either send the generated emails through your shopping-cart's host server's email function, an SMTP server of your choice, or the certfied email servers of our partner Newsletter2Go.

-#### powerful segmentation rules
+#### Powerful segmentation rules

-Thanks to the seamless integration of MailBeez with your store system the newsletter advanced module has access to all existing data.
-The included segmentation engine allows you to build up customer segments based on purchase behaviour and other parameters (geographic, demographic) to personalize your bulk mailings!
+Thanks to the seamless integration of MailBeez with your shopping-cart system, the Newsletter Advanced module has access to all existing data.
+The built-in segmentation engine allows you to build customer segments based on purchase behaviour and other parameters, (geographic, demographic) to personalize your bulk mailings!

 The powerful segmentation rules allow you to create a virtually endless number of targeted newsletter campaigns: